polyaxon/polyaxon/docs/integrations/outputs-on-azure.md

 ---
 title: "Outputs on Azure storage"
-meta_description: "Using Azure storage to organize your jobs outputs and experiment artifacts."
+meta_description: "Using Azure storage to organize your jobs outputs and experiment artifacts.
+Polyaxon allows users to connect to one or multiple blobs on Azure storage to store job outputs and experiment artifacts."
-custom_excerpt: "Polyaxon allows users to connect to one or multiple blobs on Azure storage to store job outputs and experiment artifacts."
+custom_excerpt: "Azure Storage is Microsoft's cloud storage solution.
+Azure Storage provides storage for data objects that is highly available, secure, durable, massively scalable cloud storage solution."
 image: "../../content/images/integrations/azure-storage.png"
 author:
   name: "Polyaxon"